pkix/digicert/README.md

-# a sdk for digicert certcentral apiv2
+# The SDK for digicert certcentral apiv2